Why travel abroad? I’ve been thinking lately about why travel is important to me.

 We get pretty good Asian food in New Zealand, being in the Pacific.
 That said, I want to eat authentic Vietnamese and Thai noodle soups.
 I want to try genuine Greek and Italian food (which we don’t get so much of here).
 I want to eat real Mexican, French pastries, In-N-Out Burger, and churros in Spain.

 It’s basically impossible not to be inspired by the sights you’ll see and the people you’ll meet.
 Write, photograph, paint, draw – whatever your vice, you will find fresh creative fodder on the road.
 Hand in hand with inspiration (at least for me) also comes sheer contentment.
-It’s likely bad things will happen along the way.
-You’ll miss a bus or run out of petrol or lose a memory card or get food poisoning … but it’s all part of the experience.
-Think of the stories you’ll tell when you get back.
-Overall, travel is always an amazing experience for me, and it’s always worth it.
-As a rule, I’m deliriously happy when I’m travelling.
-It’s a feeling that I just believe how lucky I am to be where I am at any given moment, and am constantly pinching myself to make sure it’s real.
+I As a rule, I’m deliriously happy when I’m travelling.
+It’s the feeling that I just can’t believe how lucky I am to be where I am at any given moment, and am constantly pinching myself to make sure it’s real.